 It has not been possible to correct your teeth and how they bite together with orthodontics alone.
 This is because the bones of your face and jaws are out of balance with one another.
-Surgery will change the relationship between your lower jaw and upper jaw and will correct these problems.
-The surgery will take place under a general anaesthetic, you are going to be put to sleep completely.
+Surgery will change the relationship of your upper jaw to the lower jaw and will correct these problems.
+The surgery will take place under a general anaesthetic; you are going to be put to sleep completely.